ninjaaron/replacing-bash-scripting-with-python/README.rst

       ## or with newline characters removed
       lines = my_file.read().splitlines()

   ## This code wouldn't actually run because the file hasn't been
   ## rewound to the beginning after it's been read through.

+  ## Also not: list(my_file).
+Any function that takes an iterable can
+  ## take a file object.

 You can also open files for writing with, like this: